freight forwarding

 Sustainability is becoming a priority in logistics.
 Freight forwarders are adopting eco-friendly practices such as:

-Using green shipping routes and carriers that prioritize fuel efficiency.
+• Using green shipping routes and carriers that prioritise fuel efficiency.

-By embracing sustainable practices, businesses can minimize their environmental impact and meet growing consumer demand for eco-conscious operations.
+By embracing sustainable practices, businesses can minimise their environmental impact and meet growing consumer demand for eco-conscious operations.

 Common Challenges and How to Overcome Them